rust-lang/rust/doc/tutorial.md

 and `Maybe<int>`.

 Generic functions in Rust are compiled to very efficient runtime code through a process called _monomorphisation_.
-This big word just means that, for each generic function you call, the compiler generates a specialized version that is optimized specifically for the argument types.
+This is a fancy way of saying that, for each generic function you call, the compiler generates a specialized version that is optimized specifically for the argument types.
 In this respect Rust's generics have similar performance characteristics to C++ templates.

 ## Traits